OpenVoiceOS/community-docs/docs/092-ht_change_voice.md

 For avaliable voices please refer to [piper-voices section](#voices-avaliable-for-piper-plugin-)

 ## Using local piper plugin

+Local piper plugin does all Text-To-Speech translation on your local device.

 Open the file for editing.  `nano ~/.config/mycroft/mycroft.conf`.